George Floyd protests in Minneapolis–Saint Paul: Distrust of Minneapolis police

 By 2020, the relationship between the Minneapolis Police Department and the community, particularly the city's black residents, had deteriorated significantly.
 Several killings of residents by police officers and alleged displays of racial insensitivity by police leaders contributed to the tension.
 In the city's Powderhorn Park neighborhood, where Floyd was murdered, some argued there had been a persisting distrust between the police and black community.

 The head of the police union representing Minneapolis officers, Bob Kroll, was a continuing source of controversy, having called Black Lives Matter a "terrorist organization" in 2016 after the officers involved in Clark's death were cleared of wrongdoing.
 His appearance at a political rally for Donald Trump's presidential campaign in 2019 generated controversy when Kroll said that Trump would "let cops do their job, put the handcuffs on the criminals instead of [on] us".
 Controversy had also erupted when police officers put up a "ghetto" Christmas tree at the fourth police precinct station in 2018.

 The police department had a history of not holding officers accountable for complaints and disciplinary actions.
-Of the 80 officers fired for misconduct in the 20 years prior to the murder of Floyd, half were able to be reinstated.
+Of the 80 officers fired for misconduct in the 20 years prior to the murder of Floyd, around half were reinstated.
 As a police officer with the department, Chauvin had received 17 complaints, but only faced discipline once.